syncfusion/blazor-docs/src/diagrams/diagram/layout/mind-map.md

----
-title: "Mind map Layout"
-component: "Diagram"
-description: "A mind map is a diagram that displays the nodes as a spider diagram organizes information around a central concept."
----

 # Mind map Layout

 A mind map is a diagram that displays the nodes as a spider diagram organizes information around a central concept.
 To create mind map, the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramLayout.html#Syncfusion_Blazor_Diagrams_DiagramLayout_Type) of layout should be set as `MindMap`.